cfjedimaster/raymondcamden2018/_posts/2017/05/02/2017-05-02-building-your-own-serverless-search-engine-with-openwhisk.md

 categories: Serverless
 tags: openwhisk
 banner_image: /images/banners/owsearchengine.jpg
+permalink: /2017/05/02/building-your-own-serverless-search-engine-with-openwhisk
 ---

 This is a demo I've been working on for some time.
 It isn't necessarily that complex (or cool), but it's just taken me a while to get the parts together.
 As you know, I'm a huge proponent of static site generators.
 My own site is run on one and I recently released released a [book](https://www.amazon.com/gp/product/B06XHGH789/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06XHGH789&linkCode=as2&tag=raymondcamd06-20&linkId=f23f73d89dfe77d76a37e967d7e28cd0) on the topic with Brian Rinaldi.

 One of the things I cover in the book is how to "bring dynamic back" to a static site.
 That includes things like forms, comments, and search.
-In the book I recommend Google's [Custom Search Engine](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjkmq-f79HTAhWpqlQKHVnVAHQQFggnMAA&url=https%3A%2F%2Fwww.google.com%2Fcse%2F&usg=AFQjCNHTH5NB954ogLfeyb8R1JR8jrXkkQ&sig2=QlCMl_UMI_Cdf2lE3AjKUA) feature.
+In the book I recommend Google's [Custom Search Engine](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjkmq-f79HTAhWpqlQKHVnVAHQQFggnMAA&url=https{% raw %}%3A%{% endraw %}2F{% raw %}%2Fwww.google.com%{% endraw %}2Fcse%2F&usg=AFQjCNHTH5NB954ogLfeyb8R1JR8jrXkkQ&sig2=QlCMl_UMI_Cdf2lE3AjKUA) feature.
 It's what I use for [search](https://www.raymondcamden.com/search.html) here and it works well.

 But I got to thinking - how difficult would it be to set up a similar system with [OpenWhisk](https://developer.ibm.com/openwhisk/)?
 All I would need is two parts: